flutter/website/src/release/breaking-changes/context-menus.md

 ### [TextSelectionControls.canCut]({{site.api}}/flutter/widgets/TextSelectionControls/canCut.html) and other button booleans
-These booleans previously had the same effect of enabling and disabling certain buttons as ToolbarOptions.cut, etc. had.
-Before this change, you might have been hiding and showing buttons by overriding TextSelectionControls and setting these booleans like this:
+These booleans previously had the same effect of enabling and disabling certain buttons as `ToolbarOptions.cut`, and so on had.
+Before this change, you might have been hiding and showing buttons by overriding `TextSelectionControls` and setting these booleans like this:

 ```dart